michal336/DrivingAssistant/README.md

 # 🚗 Real-Time Traffic Sign and Lane Detection using YOLO and UFLD

-This project performs real-time detection and tracking of traffic signs, lane lines, and traffic lights using **YOLOv8** and **Ultrafast Lane Detection (UFLD)** with ONNX models.
+This project performs real-time detection and tracking of traffic signs, lane lines, and traffic lights using **YOLO11n** and **Ultrafast Lane Detection v2 (UFLDv2)** with ONNX models.
 The system is designed to be used with dashcam video input and can annotate frames with recognized road signs and lane information.

 ---